AceDataCloud/SerpAPI/docs/google_serp_api_integration_guide.md

 ## Customizing Pagination of Search Results

-This API also supports customizing the pagination display of search results, where `number` and `page` represent the page size and page number for pagination.
+This API also supports customizing the pagination display of search results, where `number` and `page` represent the page size and page number.
 This article will set the format to display 20 search results per page, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/dqla1e.png" width="500" class="m-auto"></p>